 That said, I think the Product Backlog is a powerful concept.
 Enforcing an ordered list of product backlog items (PBIs) with higher prioritized PBIs refined to more detail at the top and less valuable coarse-grained PBI’s at the bottom and an understanding that the success criteria is not to deliver everything, are both significant steps forward compared to fixed scope projects.

 However, with today’s complex products the ordered list of PBI’s is either too small to be explicit about all the ideas that can generate the value or too large for anybody to consciously pick the most valuable ideas to develop.
 Pretending that all PBI’s (fine or coarse-grained) can be described in the same way and simply compared as such is an illusion.

-For many years, Agile has mainly been about the iterative and incremental process, a couple of new roles, etc. Over the last years, as Agile has increasingly become about companywide transitions in large companies, scaling this process and roles has gotten a lot of attention.
-Agile has gone from what could be illustrated like in the diagram to the left to the one to the right on the figure below.
+For many years, Agile has mainly been about the iterative and incremental process, a couple of new roles, etc. Over the last years, as Agile has increasingly become about companywide transitions1 in large companies, scaling this process and roles has gotten a lot of attention.
+Agile has gone from what could be illustrated like in the diagram to the left2 to the one to the right3 on the figure below.

 However, I have observed that while we try to deal with the increased organizational complexity by applying scaling frameworks, we still struggle with the obvious misalignment between agile and traditional company culture and complex IT-architectures.
 After agile transitions in large companies, we often still have:

 people working on several projects at the same time